hamt3r/bugbounty-notes/README.md

-# bugbounty-notes
+# Bug Bounty Notes & Security Research

 This repository contains:
-- Bug bounty notes
+- HackerOne and Bugcrowd research notes
-- Proof of Concepts (PoC)
+- Proof of Concepts (PoCs)
-- Security testing experiments
+- Security testing labs and checklists

-⚠️ All testing is performed on targets where I have permission.
+All research is conducted responsibly and on authorized targets only.